IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

-Deleting unnecessary information and compressing reduces the size of the CBOR to less than 10K in every case, with the size decreasing by a factor of 20 or more (except for the swap contract, at 5.4%).
+Deleting unnecessary information and compressing reduces the size of the CBOR to less than 10K in every case, with the size decreasing by a factor of 20 or more (except for the swap contract, at 5.4%) (compare the top left and bottom right entries for each contract).
 Even without compression, type erasure and name anonymisation reduces sizes by a factor of 6 or more.